ChaofanTao/ChaofanTao.github.io/_pages/about.md

 2. `Multi-modal Pre-trained Models:` Multi-task large models, which supports diverse tasks with different modalities.<br>

 Email: tcftrees AT gmail DOT com <br>
-**I am looking for a full-time job in 2024,** email me if you are interested!

 <!-- &nbsp;&nbsp;&nbsp;&nbsp; -->
 <!--  -->